Skip to main content

 print(result.stdout.strip()) # Your Hugging Face username

 Unlike environment_variables, secrets are never passed in plaintext.
-They are resolved server-side from the named store and injected securely.
+The server resolves them from the named store and injects them securely.

-Secret stores are configured at the organization level by administrators.
-Stores connect to external providers (for example, W&B Secret Manager) and are resolved server-side at sandbox creation.
+Administrators configure secret stores at the organization level.
+Stores connect to external providers (for example, W&B Secret Manager) and resolve server-side at sandbox creation.
 Stores are independent of client-side authentication.

 Secret fields